pepe2k/u-boot_mod/README.md

   Erased 1 sectors
   ```

-10. Now your router does not have U-Boot, so do not wait and copy to flash the new one, stored earlier in RAM:
+10. Now your router does not have U-Boot, so do not wait and copy to FLASH the new one, stored earlier in RAM:

   ```
   hornet> cp.b 0x80800000 0x9F000000 0x10000